Last weekend, we had the opportunity to participate in an InsureTech Hackaton – thanks @sbcInsurTech for the sound organisation!

 - user experience elements from Facebook, Snapchat and the like

-One pitch we found disruptive from a business perspective: The proposal is to accepted or rejected all claims automatically – only if one party weren’t satisfied with the result, the typical claims process would be initiated.
-We find that is an exciting idea and it could be combined with other proposals as described above.
+We found one pitch disruptive from a business perspective.
+The proposal is to accept or reject all claims automatically.
+So, only if one party weren’t satisfied with the result, the typical claims process would be initiated.
+We find it to be an exciting idea as it could be combined with other proposals described above.
 However, the assumption that insurance customers would be installing and authorising an insurer’s app on their smartphone (and keeping it with them always) remained unchallenged.